apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## Other Stuff

 - SAML2 Unsolicited endpoint is now able to preserve custom query parameters.
+- Signing SAML2 assertions can now honor the `WantAssertionsSigned` flag in the service provider metadata.
 - LDAP search entry handlers are now able to merges the values of one or more attributes in all entries into a single attribute.
 - SAML2 authentication requests that do not specify a protocol binding are pre-processed to locate the proper binding correctly.
 - Attribute resolution via Person Directory can optionally be taught to *not* recover from exceptions and block.